paulohenrique64/amazon-playwright-search-automation/README.md

 3. Install dependencies: `npm install` or  `yarn install`
 4. Run: `npm run start 'your search keyword'` or `yarn run start 'your search keyword'`

+<strong>Tip:</strong> You can follow the automation steps by viewing the `page.png` photo during the process.

 ## :rocket: For more informations

 - **[Playwright Documentation](https://playwright.dev/docs/intro)**